AdobeDocs/workfront.en/help/wf-api/doc-wbhks-api/docu-webhook-api.md

 Tests the following endpoints: /download

-1. Link a document into `Workfront`.
+1. Link a document into Workfront.
 1. Go to the document details page.
-1. Send the document to `Workfront` by selecting Document Actions > Send To... > `Workfront`.
-This will create a new document version in `Workfront`.
+1. Send the document to Workfront by selecting Document Actions > Send To... > Workfront.
+This will&nbsp;create a new document version in Workfront.

-1. Download the document from `Workfront` by clicking on the Download link.
+1. Download the document from Workfront by clicking on the Download link.

 ### Test 10: Refresh access token (OAuth2 Webhook providers only)